shownotes/osf-export-templates/README.md

 handlebar-libs available for many languages, including [php](https://github.com/mardix/Handlebars), [python](https://github.com/wbond/pybars) and
 [javascript](http://handlebarsjs.com/) of course.

+## Distribution
+This repository is published to both npm and bower as `osf-export-templates`.

 ## Structure
 Each format is contained in its own directory.
 The name of the directory is also the primary name of the format.
 Each directory must contain a `main.hbs` which will be